Skip to content

 Material waste

-CNC buy-to-fly ratio for aerospace parts can exceed 10:1 (90% scrap).
-AM wastes only support material - typically 5–15% of part mass.
+CNC material utilization for complex parts can be as low as 10% — meaning 90% scrap.
+AM wastes only support material — typically 5–15% of part mass.

 Lead time cost

-If being 2 weeks late delays a $500K product launch, the "cheapest" process is the fastest one.
+If being 2 weeks late delays a $500K product launch, the most cost-effective process may be the one with the shortest lead time.

 Pro Tip